-He is the editor of books on Luis Camnitzer, Arshile Gorky, Fabio Mauri and Stephen Spender, and is the publications editor of the 2025 Seoul Mediacity Biennale.
-His art and literary criticism has been published in ArtReview, e-flux, frieze, the London Review of Books, the New York Times, the Times Literary Supplement, Fantastic Man, Acne Paper, the Financial Times and elsewhere.
+He is the editor of books on Luis Camnitzer, Arshile Gorky, Fabio Mauri and Stephen Spender, and his criticism has appeared in ArtReview, e-flux, frieze, the London Review of Books, the New York Times, the Times Literary SupplementFantastic ManAcne Paper and the Financial Times, among other publications.
 He has written monographic essays for artists including Ed Ruscha, Camille Henrot, Kati Heck and Monir Shahroudy Farmanfarmaian.

 He is represented by Anna Webber at AM Heath Literary Agency.